pablogguz/econphd_placements/README.md

 This GitHub repository hosts the codes for replicating the analysis.
 A one-click code for running the full sequence of scripts can be found in the dofile `_master.do`.

+Notes:
+* As the way in which placements are reported is heterogeneous across departments, the text classification algorithm is also department-specific.
+For instance, some departments distinctively tag their tenure-track placements with the relevant job title (i.e., *Assistant Professor*), whereas in other cases tenure-track placements must be identified based on the abscence of tags that identify non-tenure-track academic placements (e.g., post-docs).
+* Chicago and Northwestern already report their placements following a similar classification to ours.
+In these two cases, placements are directly sorted into our categories without using the text classification algorithm.